aryavorskiy/LatticeModels.jl/docs/src/evolution.md

 - If the hamiltonian expression does not explicitly depend on the loop variable (`t` in the example), it will be considered constant and evaluated only once at the beginning.
 Otherwise it will be evaluated on every iteration in the loop scope.
 - If several states evolve according to the same hamiltonian, both the hamiltonian and the $\mathcal{U}(t, dt)$ evolution operator will be evaluated only once per iteration.

-To improve performance with small time intervals you can calculate the matrix exponent as a Taylor polynomial - its order can be set via `k` keyword.
+To improve performance with small time intervals you can calculate the matrix exponent as a Taylor polynomial.
+Its order can be set via `k` keyword.

 Keyword assignments should be placed before the rules list: